A printer's saga By: Steven Leyden Cochrane, Winnipeg Free Press – August 25, 2016

 Are you looking for an opportunity to explore what it takes to make it in a creative career?

-ACI Manitoba’s Mentorship programs offer you the chance to participate in a project-based mentorship in one of the three areas listed below.
+ACI Manitoba’s Career in the Arts mentorship program offer you the chance to participate in a project-based mentorship in one of the three areas listed below.

 All programs are offered at no cost to participants who are able to commit to the mentorship sessions.
 ACI Manitoba's group mentorship program is open to all youth living in or within 100 km of Winnipeg.